Know Your Rights

 Legal support can provide critical guidance.
 Consider:

-- Filing complaints with appropriate agencies – Such as the SEC, OSHA, or the DOJ.
+- Filing complaints with appropriate agencies – Such as the EEOC, SEC, OSHA, or the DOJ.

 - Documenting compliance with whistleblower statutes – Protecting oneself from legal repercussions.